-Profile: Cristina Fernandez de Kirchner - BBC News
+Profile: Cristina Fernandez de Kirchner

 Under her, Argentina renewed contacts with the International Monetary Fund after years of hostility and moved to renew negotiations over paying Argentina's debts to the Paris Club of lender nations.

-While Argentina has recovered from the economic woes of the early 2000s, there is persistent, and under-reported, high inflation and many Argentines still live in poverty.

-President Fernandez has also been frequently at odds with the nation's powerful agricultural sector.

-Cristina Fernandez has been, perhaps inevitably, compared to Eva Peron, Argentina's legendary first lady who formed a formidable ruling partnership with her husband Juan Domingo Peron in the late 1940s and early 50s.
+Cristina Fernandez has in the past been compared to Eva Peron, Argentina's legendary first lady who formed a formidable ruling partnership with her husband Juan Domingo Peron in the late 1940s and early 50s.

 But Evita was never elected.
 Cristina Fernandez, by contrast, was the country's first elected female president.

 "I have the honour to be the first woman to be re-elected in the country.
-What more could I want," President Fernandez told supporters after her victory on 23 October .
+What more could I want," Ms Fernandez told supporters after her victory on 23 October, 2011.

+In October 2013 - two years after her election and three years after the death of her husband - she was forced to take a month off work because of her own ill-health, after being diagnosed with bleeding in the brain.